opsxcq/blog/content/post/artificial-intelligence.md

 internal mechanics change to a point where the enemies become weak in both energy level and skills.

+# Modeling agents

+When modeling agents to solve real problems the following characteristic must be
+focused:

+ - **P**erformance, the fitness function
+ - **E**nvrionment, where it will run ?
+ - **A**ctuators, what inputs are available ?
+ - **S**ensors, what outputs are available ?

+It is also called **PEAS, it model the problem which the agent will solve**.

 # Search methods

+**Search is the process to for the best sequence of actions**.

+### Problem definition

+- Initial State
+- Objective State (End Goal)
+- Possible actions (Successor Function)
+- Possibility State Space ?
+- Path cost (Action cost)

+### Problem Solution

+- Solution
+- Solution quality

 # Search methods based on heuristics